RequestNetwork/requestNetwork/packages/advanced-logic/specs/payment-network-erc20-proxy-contract-0.1.0-DRAFT.md

 | **values.refundAddress**  | String | Ethereum address for the refund                | Optional      |

-Note: to use the Rinkeby testnet just replace the `currency.network` to `rinkeby`.
+Note: to use the Rinkeby testnet, create a request with `currency.network` as `rinkeby`.

 ---